myersg86/digitalocean-x2go-ubuntu-1804/Untitled.md

 Hi Laurel,

-This past Wednesday, I interviewed with Etel, Brian, and Justin during my Final Interviews.
+This past Wednesday, I had my "Final Round" of interviews with Etel, Brian, and Justin.

+​What should I expect after my interviews?
+Your recruiter will reach out to discuss your interview, your concerns, and any further questions you might have.
+Your recruiter will also outline the next steps in the process so we are all on the same page.
+Our interview teams will typically round-up within 48 hours of your interview, so you can expect an update following.

 I had a great time talking with Etel, Brian, and Justin during my interviews this past Wednesday and I'm thrilled at the possibility of joining the DigitalOcean team.
 I didn’t think I could be any more enthusiastic about working at DO  after the first interview - but I was wrong.